RiddhiPatel1591/Social-Media-Data-Science-Pipeline/README.md

    - Open `Full Analysis.ipynb` in your Jupyter environment.
    - Run each cell in the notebook to see the analysis and visualizations.

-### Note:
-1. **why there are two different csv files (optimized) along with main one:**
-When you integrate the entire analysis process directly into your dashboard, it tends to become slower and less user-friendly.
-Each time you adjust the date, the system reprocesses the entire dataset, which is inefficient.
-To resolve this, after completing the analysis, we extracted the most valuable data into a new CSV file.
-This streamlined CSV is then utilized in the dashboard, enhancing performance and user convenience.

-  2. In dashboard, actual date starts from Sept 29 to Dec 14